gsrinivas37/BehavioralCloning/writeup_template.md

 3. I also recorded more data around the corners at slower speed because I wanted the model to have more data around the corners.
 4. I used the recorded data in conjunction with data from https://d17h27t6h515a5.cloudfront.net/topher/2016/December/584f6edd_data/data.zip

-To augment the data sat, I also flipped images so that I can easily double the number of images and also the model learns to steer both to left and right.
+To augment the data set, I also flipped images so that I can easily double the number of images and also the model learns to steer both to left and right with one image.

 After the collection process, I had 15022 number of data points.
 I then preprocessed this data by
 1. Normalizing the values by dividing by 255 and substracted by 0.5